Inesteem/Matrix-boot-screen-for-Linux/README.md

 The bar on the top will not appear at boot time.

-Tested and used on Ubuntu 16.04 / 18.04
+Tested and used on Ubuntu 16.04, 18.04 and 20.04 (but the test script does not work for all)

-(Use on your own risk.
-Works for me, but you know, if your PC is on fire after executing this commands... well, bad luck I guess.)